farzanashfaque/AgenticRAG/README.md

 ### Configuration
 In the repository, you'll find a configuration file that contains some parameters you can customize:

-PERSIST_DIRECTORY: This parameter defines the location to persist the vector database.
+PERSIST_DIRECTORY - This parameter defines the location to persist the vector database.
-COLLECTION_NAME: This parameter specifies the name of the collection created to store the PDF embeddings.
+COLLECTION_NAME - This parameter specifies the name of the collection created to store the PDF embeddings.
-System Prompt: The system prompt for the RAG application.
+RAG_SYSTEM_PROPMPT: The system prompt for the RAG application.
 Feel free to adjust these settings according to your requirements.

 ### Installation